kubernetes/website/docs/tasks/run-application/horizontal-pod-autoscale.md

 During each period, the controller manager queries the resource utiliuzation against the metrics specified in each HorizontalPodAutoscaler definition.
-The controller manager obtains the metrics from either the resource metrics API (for per-pod resource metrics), or the custom metrics API (for all ofther metrics).
+The controller manager obtains the metrics from either the resource metrics API (for per-pod resource metrics), or the custom metrics API (for all other metrics).

 * For per-pod resource metrics (like CPU), the controller fetches the metrics from the resource metrics API for each pod targeted by the HorizontalPodAutoscaler.